 - What do you need from me to help stay motivated in your job?

-Let them drive the conversation.
+Let the employee drive the conversation.
 Make note of the things that provoke a strong reaction, and focus on these areas after the conversation.
-To wrap things up, circle back to how you opened the conversation.
+To wrap things up, circle back to how you opened the conversation by.

-- Remind them how they fit into the team and company and why they matter.
+- Reminding them how they fit into the team and company and why they matter.

-- Reiterate the things that are important to them.
-Make a point to achieve a few of their requests.
+- Reiterating the things that are important to them.
+(Make a point to achieve a few of their requests.)

-- Set up a time to have a check-in about your progress toward these engagement goals monthly or quarterly.
+- Setting up a time to have a check-in about your progress toward these engagement goals monthly or quarterly.

 If you’re having a check-in, follow-up, or start-to-finish development conversation with your report, here’s how you can use the familiar Stop, Look, Listen safety model to get the most out of the dialogue.